Remote Education Provision Information for Parents

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

 If appropriate, a weekly home learning pack will be sent home with all the resources the child needs to complete the tasks.
-The teacher will call the parent/child at least weekly and the parent will be encouraged to contact school if support is needed.
+The teacher will call the parent/child at least weekly and the parent will be encouraged to contact the school if support is needed.